 If you've been approved to be a Payments Partner, then you'll be granted access to Shopify’s payments ecosystem.
 You'll need to sign a revenue share agreement, which we provide in an email when you're approved.

 The Partner creates a new app in the Partner Dashboard or Shopify CLI.

 Payments app extension reviewAnchor link to section titled "Payments app extension review"

 The Partner creates and configures the payments app extension.

 The Partner submits the payments app extension for review.

 We review the payments app extension.

-If the app extension is approved, then the Partner can now publish the app extension.
+If the app extension is approved, then the Partner can now release the approved app version.

 The Partner selects a distribution method for the app in the Partner Dashboard.

 The Partner tests the payments app extension on a development store.